Susan Collier ARAM, LRAM, ARCM, GRSM, PGCE

 Violinist; teacher; conductor; adjudicator

 Susan has a lifelong passion for communication through music.
-Inspired, at the age of three, by her first public performance as a violinist at the Royal College of Music, she has since dedicated herself to expertise in performance and directing.
-She has put into practice skills of artistic interpretation, reading and playing to audiences, timing and sensitivity.
-She has a keen sense of how to convey musical expression, whether as a soloist, conductor, teacher, director, orchestral player or chamber musician, she offers a wealth of artistic interpretation, technical prowess, and a unique approach to the emotional and communicative aspects of learning and performing music.
+Since the age of three, inspired by her first public performance as a violinist at the Royal College of Music, she has dedicated herself to expertise in performance and direction.
+Whether as a soloist, conductor, teacher, director, orchestral player or chamber musician, she offers a wealth of artistic interpretation, technical prowess, and a unique approach to the emotional and communicative aspects of learning and performing music.
 She is well-known for the unparalleled energy she brings to all she does and everybody she meets.

-Having studied at the Royal Academy of Music as a violin scholar, Susan became the youngest violin professor in their Junior Department and has since been awarded an ARAM for outstanding services to the violin profession.
+Susan been awarded an ARAM for outstanding services to the violin profession.